What is Chin Augmentation?

 Who is a good candidate for chin augmentation?

-Patients who are not satisfied with the appearance of their jawline, profile, and/or chin, and feel unhappy about their weak chin may achieve ideal results with chin augmentation.
+Patients who are not satisfied with the appearance of their jawline, profile, and/or chin, and feel unhappy about their weak chin may achieve ideal results with our chin augmentation in Los Angeles.
 This procedure balances facial proportions and provides a more sculpted appearance.
 Ideal candidates for chin augmentation meet the following requirements:

 • Are generally in good health and have no significant health concerns